samkosal/github-intro/README.md

     ```
     > Make sure your description is in quotation marks.
 It should be a short phrase like "Added haiku to README."
 For now, do not use special characters like an exclamation mark.
 This can confuse your terminal.

     > Making a commit is like making a checkpoint.
 You'll always be able to come back to the way your code is now.
+However, your commit is only on your computer right now.
+It is not yet backed up to GitHub.

+# Push changes
+1. Check the status:
+    ```
+    git status
+    ```
+    You should see a message that includes the line `Your branch is ahead of 'origin/main' by 1 commit`.
+    > This is telling us that we have one commit that isn't yet backed up to GitHub
+1. Push the change to GitHub
+    ```
+    git push
+    ```
+1. You will be prompted for a username and password.
+Use your GitHub username, NOT your Green River username.
+If a fancy window shows up, use your password for the GitHub website.
+If it asks you for your password directly on the command line, use your [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+Paste it in (right-click for Windows, cmd-V for Mac).
+When typing in your password/PAT it may not look like any text is showing up.
+That's OK, it's on purpose to make sure your password stays hidden.
+1. If it completes without errors, return to your browser page with your fork of the repo open.
+Refresh the page and you should see your new change to the README!

+# Create a Pull Request